Back to Trends

 Children aged 2–17

-% overweight or obese
+% overweight or obesity

 Trends in overweight and obesity